 International Friendships Inspiring Grassroots Change

-One of the most powerful aspects of the Days for Girls Global Network is the amazing friendships that are created in the name of uniting behind menstrual hygiene management.
+One of the most powerful aspects of the Days for Girls Global Network is the amazing friendships that are created in the name of uniting behind menstrual health management.
 Around the globe, these connections are made each day.
 This is a beautiful story of a friendship between Alicia and Virginia, two women who have united together to advocate for women throughout Maasai Communities in Kenya.

 Alicia Wicks first fell in love with the African Continent as a Peace Corps Volunteer in Liberia back in the late 1960s.
 Over the course of the past ten years, Alicia’s love for Africa has grown through visits to Liberia, Ghana, Kenya, Uganda, and Malawi.
 On each visit, Alicia has worked closely with women & girls who produce traditional artisan crafts as a means of supporting themselves and their families.
 Combining her love for Africa with the sewing talents of local women, Alicia has inspired countless women, encouraging them to invest in themselves and in their futures.
 Virginia Turasha is a Maasai Woman from Kenya.
 She’s a community advocate for the traditional Maasai Bush Community, and works closely with neighboring communities on advocacy and community development projects.
 Virginia and Alicia first met back in 2013, when Alicia lived with Virginia’s family in Kenya.
 And ever since, they have felt like family.